bruceharrison1984/Schedulely/README.md

 ## Basic Usage

-This example initializes the calendar with default components, using date-fns as the date library.
+This example initializes the calendar with default components, using the included NativeJS DateAdapter as the date library.

 ```js
 import { Calendo } from './Calendo';